MoonFlowww/Thot/docs/sub/data/README.md

 ### Formatting & resampling

-The `Thot::Data::Transform::Format` namespace surfaces two convenience wrappers that mirror the new `Layer::Upsample/Downsample` descriptors but can be used on raw tensors:
+The `Omni::Data::Transform::Format` namespace surfaces two convenience wrappers that mirror the new `Layer::Upsample/Downsample` descriptors but can be used on raw tensors: